Witnessing superpositions of causal orders before the process is completed

 where the measurement outcomes \(\{c_j\}\) and corresponding post-measurement states \(\{|c_j\rangle\}\) constitute the eigendecomposition of the observable, \(|\psi\rangle\) is a forward evolving state determined by the results of pre-selection measurement performed at time \(t_1 < t\), and \(\langle \phi |\) is a backward evolving state determined by the results of post-selection measurement performed at time \(t_2 > t\).
-This led Aharonov and coworkers~\cite{TSVF_1991, TSVF_1995, TSVF_2008} to extend the state vector formalism to include backward evolving state \(\langle \phi|\).
-They describe the state of a pre- and post-selected system at time \(t\) by the so-called two-state
+This formula led Aharonov and coworkers~\cite{TSVF_1991, TSVF_1995, TSVF_2008} to extend the state vector formalism to include backward evolving state \(\langle \phi|\).
+They describe the state of a pre- and post-selected system at time \(t\) by the so-called \textit{two-state vector}

-which can be also expressed in the form of a direct product of \(|\psi \rangle\) and \(\langle \phi|\) to formulate the statistics of ideal and weak measurements in a unified manner~\cite{TSVF_1995}.
-However, \(|\psi \rangle\langle \phi|\) is in general not a Hermitian, positive-semidefinite, or normalized operator.
-Our idea is to exploit quantum state tomography to identify and characterize alternative mathematical objects that can encode the measurement statistics of pre- and post-selected systems.
-This will allow us to preserve the connection with the density matrix formalism as much as possible while describing such systems.
+In 1995, Reznik and Aharonov expressed the two-state in the form of a direct product of \(|\psi \rangle\) and \(\langle \phi|\)~\cite{TSVF_1995}, aiming to formulate the statistics of ideal and weak measurements~\cite{1988_WeakValue, 1990_WeakValue} in a unified manner.
+However, \(|\psi \rangle\langle \phi|\) is generally not a Hermitian, positive-semidefinite, or normalized operator.
+In a recent reformulation, Silva \textit{et al.} represented \eqref{Eq_TSVF} as \(_{t_2}\!\langle \phi| \otimes |\psi \rangle_{t_1}\)~\cite{2014_PRA_MixedTS}.
+To generalize the concept of two-state for incoherent mixtures \(\{p^r , \Psi^r\}\), they defined a \textit{density vector} such that \(\eta = \sum_r p^r \Psi^r \otimes \Psi^{r \dagger}\), where \(\Psi^r = \sum_{i, j} \alpha^r_{i j} \, _{t_2}\!\langle i| \otimes |j \rangle_{t_1}\) is a coherent superposition of two-states.
+This reformulation facilitated the demonstration that a subset of pre- and post-selected states corresponds to \textit{process matrices}~\cite{2012_ICO_NatCommun}, which are conventional mathematical objects used to characterize indefinite causal orders (ICOs) in the literature.